youwen5/web/docs/src/Introduction.md

 - [ ] Set up a templating system that can embed the HTML (see [hypertext](https://github.com/vidhanio/hypertext)).
 - [ ] Set up TailwindCSS and a nice Big Beautiful Stylesheet.
 - [ ] Figure out how to do metadata...should be able to extract it from Typst source files?
+- [ ] "nested" templating for implementing Navbar.

 ## Wishlist